Home » The DoJiggy Fundraising Blog » U.S. Raffle Laws by State: A Comprehensive Guide

 What’s the difference between a raffle and a drawing?

 • Raffle: A raffle is a form of gambling where participants purchase tickets for a chance to win prizes.
 Each ticket is a direct entry into a drawing to win, and the winners are selected randomly from the pool of entries.
-Raffles are often regulated by state and local laws, and typically, proceeds must benefit a charitable or nonprofit organization.
+Raffles are regulated by state and local laws, and typically, proceeds must benefit a charitable or nonprofit organization.
 Due to the nature of raffles, US raffle laws by state and 501c3 raffle rules must be strictly followed to ensure legality.

 When planning a raffle or drawing, it’s crucial to understand the legal distinctions and requirements to ensure compliance with local and state gambling laws, especially regarding licensing, participant eligibility, and the use of proceeds.